ioccc-src/winner/1984/mullender/README.md

 We assembled this program and extracted the [machine code](https://en.wikipedia.org/wiki/Machine_code) from the resulting [object file](https://en.wikipedia.org/wiki/Object_file).
 We used this code in the [VAX](https://en.wikipedia.org/wiki/VAX) part.
-Since neither of us was fluent in VAX [assembly](https://en.wikipedia.org/wiki/Assembly_language), we wrote the VAX code in C and massaged the [compiler](https://en.wikipedia.org/wiki/Compiler) output.
+Since neither of us were fluent in VAX [assembly](https://en.wikipedia.org/wiki/Assembly_language), we wrote the VAX code in C and massaged the [compiler](https://en.wikipedia.org/wiki/Compiler) output.
 The VAX assembly